Apollo013/AngularJS_ngMock_Pluralsight/README.md

 #### Committing changes with Git
 run commit "COMMIT MESSAGE" from cmd

-This will run the commit.bat file in root folder
+This will run the commit.bat file located in the root folder